Hot Stone Massage

 Basics of Hot Rocks for Massage

-A popular form of massage therapy is the Hot Stone Massage.
-Unlike traditional massages that utilize a massage therapist’s hands, and tools such as tennis balls and foam rollers, hot stone massages utilize Basalt river rocks to apply heat to specific areas of tissue and act as an extension of the therapist’s hands.
+A popular form of massage therapy is Hot Stone Massage.
+Unlike traditional massages that utilize a massage therapist’s hands and tools such as tennis balls and foam rollers, hot stone massages utilize Basalt river rocks to apply heat to specific areas of tissue and act as an extension of the therapist’s hands.
 Basalt rocks are preferred for their smoothness and their ability to retain heat.

-Hot stone massages originated from Native American practices where stones were warmed on an open fire and applied to aching muscles to ease pain.
-The modern version of the hot stone massage, however was created by Mary Nelson, who trademarked her massage technique as LaStone Therapy.
+Hot stone massages originated from Native American practices where stones were warmed on an open fire and applied to aching muscles to ease the pain.
+The modern version of the hot stone massage, however, was created by Mary Nelson, who trademarked her massage technique as LaStone Therapy.
 According to Anitra Brown with TripSavvy.com, though several spas will offer their own version of hot stone massages, the technique is one that should only be practiced by individuals who are trained and certified in the practice.
 If it is your first time trying hot stone massage therapy, Brown advises that you seek out a LaStone massage therapist as you will know for certain that they are trained and certified in the LaStone technique.

 Let’s go over what someone can expect during a hot stone massage!

 Before the massage begins, the stones will be cleaned and warmed in 120-150 degree water.
-The localized heat and weight of the rocks allows for improved blood circulation and an easing of tense muscles that allows for deeper muscle layers to be reached.
+The localized heat and weight of the rocks allow for improved blood circulation and an easing of tense muscles that allow for deeper muscle layers to be reached.
 Your therapist will start out the treatment by warming up your muscles with a traditional Swedish massage.
 Once your muscles are loosened, the massage therapist will begin to add the hot stones.
 While some therapists will place the stones on your body based on anatomy, others believe that different placements allow for better energy flow and will place stones according to energy points.
-Either way, stones will usually be placed along your spine, stomach, arms, legs and palms.
+Either way, stones will usually be placed along your spine, stomach, arms, legs, and palms.
 Larger stones will normally be placed on larger muscles while the smaller stones are reserved for smaller tissues.
 After the stones are added, your massage therapist will use the stones as extensions of his or her hands and use them to apply pressure to your muscles.
 As the stones cool, the therapist will replace them.

 Due to the heat of the stones, there should always be a sheet or towel between the stone and your skin.
 If the stone is too hot or the pressure too intense, do not hesitate to let your therapist know, they will happily adjust to your preferences.
 If you are not comfortable with hot stones, lava shells and steamed towels are excellent alternatives if you still wish to incorporate heat into your massage.